 There’s a lot of excess out here.
-[Industrialist and junk bond king] Ira Rennert’s Fair Field Estate in Sagaponack, New York.
+[Industrialist and junk bond king] Ira Rennert’s Fair Field Estate in Sagaponack, NY.
 This place is nuts.
 It was America’s biggest residential compound—it’s sprawling and ridiculous.
 Multiple pools, gardens that go on and on, multiple tennis courts side-by-side.
 It’s completely over-the-top.
-Though his gardens create some really cool patterns, so it photographs beautifully.
+Though his gardens create some really cool patterns so it photographs beautifully.

 Any weird occurrences?

-One time, I saw smoke, so we diverted and headed toward it.
-It was like this gazillion-square-foot house on fire.
+One time I saw smoke, so we diverted and headed towards it.
+It was like this gazillion square foot house on fire.
 We were there before the fire department.
 We stayed up top and went around and around.
 They were some incredible pictures of this (relatively new) monstrosity of a mansion burning down.
-I was working on this campaign for Hustler Powerboats, these million-dollar-plus, 50-foot race boats that go incredibly fast.
-We were filming this brand-new model out on the ocean, probably five or six feet off the deck—right over this boat.
+I was working on this campaign for Hustler Powerboats, these million dollar plus, 50-foot race boats that go incredibly fast.
+We were filming this brand new model out on the ocean, probably five or six feet off the deck—right over this boat.
 And we blew the primary hydraulic system.
-What we realized when we got back was that we coated the boat from bow to stern (and the owner and his wife and best friends) with hydraulic fluid.
+What we realized when we got back, was that we coated the boat from bow to stern (and the owner and his wife and best friends) with hydraulic fluid.
 Things like that happen!

 Any close calls?

 Yeah.
 It’s an occupational hazard.
 We refer to them as “in-flight incidents.”
 It’s not a lot of fun.
-In tight turns—downdrafts, crosswinds, mechanical failures—you get those oh dear God moments.
+In tight turns—downdrafts, crosswinds, mechanical failures—you get those oh dear god moments.
 Even as the photographer, you’re always looking around for a place to land if everything goes to hell.
-Autorotation is an interesting experience—that's when you lose all power.
-So you point the stick all the way forward, and drop the nose so you’re going straight toward the ground, building up enough power in the rotors.
+Auto rotation is an interesting experience—that when you lose all power.
+So you point the stick all the way forward, drop the nose so you’re going straight towards the ground, building up enough power in the rotors.
 At the very last minute, you jack the stick back, release the transmission, and (hopefully) land softly.
 That’s not something I would wish on anyone.